Helping you get through tough times with information on anxiety, depression, mental health and well-being.

 Things to remember

-Stock up on condoms in advance, so there’s no emergency trip to the pharmacy at midnight.
-On the other hand, whether they come to yours or you go to theirs, don’t assume that sex is on the cards unless you’ve discussed it.
+Stock up on condoms in advance, so there’s you don’t get caught without.
+On the otherhand, whether they come to yours or you go to theirs, don’t assume sex is on the cards unless you’ve discussed it.
 Let them know you’re having a good time and wait and see what happens.

 Take your time